AnteT/SQLDataModel/README.md

 - Python objects
 - Pickle files

 Note that `SQLDataModel` does not install any additional dependencies by default.
 This is done to keep the package as light-weight and small as possible.
-This means that to use package dependent methods like `sdm.to_parquet()` or its class method inverse `SQLDataModel.from_parquet()`, the parquet package `pyarrow` is required.
+This means that to use package dependent methods like `to_parquet()` or the inverse `from_parquet()` the `pyarrow` is required.
 The same goes for other package dependent methods like those converting to and from `pandas` and `numpy` objects.

 ---